David Linthicum arrested and charged after multi-day manhunt - NewsBreak

 He is facing attempted first-degree murder, first-degree assault, criminal firearm use, and carjacking charges, and is being held without bond.

-Harford County Sheriff's Office announced his arrest just before 6 a.m. on Friday, and the charges later in the afternoon.
+Harford County Sheriff's Office announced his arroest just before 6 a.m. on Friday, and the charges later in the afternoon.

 In a press conference Friday morning police say the arrest was made "successfully and peacefully."